juananime/react-native-audiowaveform/README.md

 # react-native-audiowaveform
 React Native component for visuaization of audio files waveform.
-Basic renderization of audio waveforms with play, autoplay and stop control, as wel as progress and scrub control.
+Basic renderization of audio waveforms with play, autoplay and stop control, as well as progress and scrub control.

-Regarding Android is ready with waveform's rederization and audio playback.
+Regarding Android is ready with waveform's renderization and audio playback.
 Thus has been implemented adapting the ringDroid audio libraries, but those need much performance improvement, working on it...